Rural road in New York, relevant for farm equipment transportation

 The Benjamin Goldman Law Office

 The Benjamin Goldman Law Office understands the importance of agriculture to the New York economy.
 We help farmers and equipment operators defend their licenses and avoid unnecessary fines.
 Contact us for a free consultation.
+Although this violation on its own does not have points, you may have received other traffic tickets at the same traffic stop, which are worth addressing or fighting.

 The Benjamin Goldman Law Office has been in operation since 2011.
-We have helped thousands of clients with all kinds of traffic-related charges.
-Our firm represents motorists in all areas of New York State.
-Attorneys at our firm fight hard for each client, not resting until we are assured that we obtained the most optimal disposition that is available under the circumstances.
+Since we have been in operation, our firm has helped hundreds of thousands clients with all kinds of traffic-related charges.
+The Benjamin Goldman Law Office represents motorists in every part of New York State.
+Attorneys at our firm fight hard for each client, not resting until we are assured that we have obtained the most optimal disposition that is available under the circumstances.
 Our efforts are reflected in the many five-star reviews our firm has received.

 Contact Us Any Of The Below Ways: